gatling/gatling-liferay/README.md

 Issues can be created in the github project in order to report any bugs or ask for futur functionnalities.
 ### Communication
 In case of question or recommandation, a [mailing list](https://groups.google.com/forum/#!forum/gatling) allows you to join us.

+### Code Contribution
+Code contribution can be done via pull requests.

+Before any contribution, please check our [contribution guide](CONTRIBUTING.md).

 ## About us